DescLending-Project/blockchain-prototyping-sose2025/Lending (BC) + frontend/loan-management/README.md

 #### "Contract Not Found" Errors
 - ✅ Make sure contracts are deployed: `npx hardhat run scripts/deployAll.js --network localhost`
+- ✅ Make sure Risc0 Verifier contracts are also deployed (relate to the relevant section of the README).
+Alternatively, if you want to test the system without ZK functionality, you can comment out the Credit Score Verifier contract initialization from the "App.jsx"
 - ✅ Restart the Hardhat node if needed
 - ✅ Clear browser cache and refresh